rust-cli/book/src/tutorial/impl-draft.md

 **Aside:**
 See that `.expect` method here?
-This is a shortcut function to quit that will make program exit immediately when the value (in this case the input file) could not be read.
+This is a shortcut function to quit that will make the program exit immediately when the value (in this case the input file) could not be read.
 It's not very pretty,